 Blount says the design of any role should include consideration of the job tasks, the level of autonomy, required skills, workload, career progression and performance management, the cultural context and an individual’s characteristics.

-‘Anywhere working’ has the potential to accommodate the aging workforce, workers with disabilities and other workers who may not be able to attend an office regularly.
+‘Anywhere working’ has the potential to accommodate the ageing workforce, workers with disabilities and other workers who may not be able to attend an office regularly.
 As the population ages and workers work for longer, it is likely that employers will need to accommodate more flexible work options.

 The flexibility of using remote and temporary workers introduces management complexity in two ways.
 The first is how knowledge can be transferred from temporary workers to the organisation.
 The second is how to develop a corporate culture that keeps workers engaged and productive.